 Don’t Neglect the Outline

-Use a standard outline from the best colleges: It includes an introduction, the main body of three paragraphs and the conclusion.
+Use a standard outline from the best colleges: It includes an introduction, the main body of three paragraphs, and a conclusion.
 Plan out how many words will be in each part according to the volume of the assignment.
 You can also put the references and any draft ideas right in the outline.

 Devise a Thesis Statement